Fuguety/Natural-Selection-Simulator/README.md

 **About**

-This simulator, simulates (no oun intended lol) a enviroment between herbivores, carnivores, and plants.
+This simulator, simulates (no pun intended lol) a enviroment between herbivores, carnivores, and plants.
 With the goal of finding a balance between them.

+- how to use

+Clone repository and run "main.py"
+Please note that when it starts, there will be a option to choose between visual or non-visual.

+1 -for visual

+2 - non visual

+*All data will be stored in a json file within the data folder*

 language used: